Bryan Clauson: Racing career

-Death and legacy

 Death

-On August 6, 2016, Clauson was competing in the Belleville Nationals midget race – his 116th race of the year – when he was involved in an accident in which he flipped his car after making contact with a lapped car and was hit by another.
+On August 6, 2016, Clauson was competing in the Belleville Nationals midget race at Belleville High Banks – his 116th race of the year – when he was involved in an accident in which he flipped his car after making contact with a lapped car and was hit by another.
 He was taken to Bryan Medical Center West and was in critical condition upon arrival.
 Clauson died at the hospital the following evening.

 Tony Stewart remarked, "It sucks when it's anybody in racing.
 It's hard when you lose them, but it's even worse when they're somebody as close to you as Bryan was.
 I feel for Bryan's parents and his sister, and I hope to be able to see them soon, but just thinking about them more than anything right now."

 Clauson was a registered organ donor, which contributed to five lives being saved.
 Shortly after his death, Clauson's parents established an organ donation registration campaign.
 Named 'Chasing 200,' by the time of Clauson's memorial service on August 24, more than 750 people had registered, after which the campaign expanded its goal to 2000 registrants.
 A month after Clauson's passing, more than 3750 people had registered, making it one of the largest donation campaigns in recorded history; at that time, it was believed their future donations would contribute to saving an estimated 18,800 lives.

 Various tributes from the racing community were made in honor of Clauson.
 For the Xfinity Series race at Mid-Ohio Sports Car Course, drivers ran a BC decal on the A-post of their cars, while race winner Justin Marks dedicated his victory to Clauson.
 The following week, at the Cup Series' Bass Pro Shops NRA Night Race, Ricky Stenhouse Jr. ran a Fastenal scheme modeled after Clauson's 2008 Nationwide Series car, Stenhouse finished in a then career-best 2nd place.
 And on May 28, 2017, at the 100 lap of the Indianapolis 500 race, the video board located at the start-finish line displayed a commemorative green image with the legend #BCFOREVER on it.